 She attributes her initial interest in science to her school teachers “Mr Buckby and Mr Savill”, who introduced her to the work of the renowned University of Sussex evolutionary biologist John Maynard Smith.
 “Discovering that John Maynard Smith would lecture me was one of my reasons for going to Sussex,” she says.
 “I loved how he applied the elegance of mathematics to the messiness of biology.”

 Following her undergraduate degree in Biology, she went on to take a doctorate and then became a Postdoctoral Fellow, looking into genetic susceptibility to premature cardiovascular disease.
 She pays tribute to her doctoral supervisor, Chris Ford, “for opening my eyes to so many unanswered questions”.

 Gail moved into public engagement when she realised her real passion lay in addressing the complex interplay between science, culture and society, rather than spending hours at a lab bench.

-“I lacked the necessary patience and meticulous nature to excel at practical work,” she admits.
+“I lacked the necessary patience and meticulous nature to excel at practical work,” she said.
 “But I was interested in exploring the exciting interface between different science disciplines.
 Then I became more interested in how external factors – like economics, ethics, policy, media and society – interact with science.”

 As Chair of Europe’s largest general science conference, the EuroScience Open Forum, she has played a key role in highlighting the importance of science, policy and society issues throughout Europe.